 (If you’re in a hurry, one 90 or 120-minute session is perfectly fine.)

-When the second cooking is done and the pot has depressurized, unplug the pot and allow the broth to cool slightly.
+When cooking is done and the pot has depressurized, unplug the pot and allow the broth to cool slightly.
 Strain the broth through a fine-mesh sieve into a glass or metal bowl.

 You’ll never waste an old chicken or mean rooster again!